Natzalia/xenA/TOS.md

 In connection with your access and/or use of the Site or any Site services, you agree not to:

 - Violate any federal, state, or local laws or regulations.
-- Upload/post anything that imposes an unreasonable or disproportionately large strain on Glow’s network.
+- Upload/post anything that imposes an unreasonable or disproportionately large strain on Ophelia’s network.
 - Engage in any behavior that is designed to hack into or gain unauthorized access to protected areas of the bot’s computers, servers or networks, and/or any computers or systems used by other users of the bot.
-- Upload/post anything that could destroy, damage, or impair any portion of the bot or any computers, systems, hardware, or software used by Glow or other users.
+- Upload/post anything that could destroy, damage, or impair any portion of the bot or any computers, systems, hardware, or software used by Ophelia or other users.
 - Make unauthorized attempts to modify any information stored on the bot's database.
 - Make attempts to defeat or circumvent security features, or to utilize the bot for any other purpose other than its intended purposes.
 - Discuss, incite, or promote illegal activity.